+Now you know what they are, but how do you pay closing costs and get the ball rolling on homeownership?
 Fortunately, there are options for paying your closing costs so you can determine what will work for your particular situation.
 Here are your options for getting creative with the closing costs on your mortgage loan and what to keep in mind for each choice:

 - Pay Closing Costs Upfront.
 (Includes all loan types)